afunyun/BatchGrader/README.md

 **0.3.2 (2025-05-11):**

-- now blows up if pricing.csv is gone.
+- Now blows up if pricing.csv is gone.
 System will now do a recursive deep-merge of configs instead of a shallow one so you don’t lose nested settings.

 **0.3.1 (2025-05-11):**

-- chunking finally works and storage paths have been cleaned.
+- Chunking finally works and storage paths have been cleaned.

 **0.3.0 (2025-05-11):**

-- ditched raw prints for rich console output with colors & emoji, added a summary table for jobs/tokens/cost, and beefed up logging.
+- Ditched raw prints for rich console output with colors & emoji, added a summary table for jobs/tokens/cost, and beefed up logging.

 ## Overview